Navigating permanent underdetermination in dark energy and inflationary cosmology: Addressing permanent underdetermination in cosmology

 While the Higgs field, understood exactly according to the Standard Model of particle physics, is not a viable inflation candidate, there does perhaps remain a way in which to salvage a discrimination-type argument in its favor.
 As discussed in \cite{Bezrukov:2007ep, Martin:2013tda}, at very high energies, renormalizing a scalar field generally creates a non-minimal coupling between the scalar field and the Ricci scalar of gravity because quantum corrections typically introduce such terms in the effective action.
 With these considerations in mind, it has been shown that Higgs inflation with a non-minimal coupling can produce inflation in excellent agreement with observations with a nearly scale-invariant spectrum and $r\sim10^{-2}$.
 If future observations were to indicate strong agreement with these predictions, then there would be a very strong argument for discriminating in favor of Higgs inflation as similar reasoning to that detailed above would still apply.
-Higgs inflation with a non-minimal coupling would be strikingly cohesive with the Standard Model of particle physics, and the only new physics required by such a scenario would be that which is already expected as a natural consequence of renormalizing scalar fields in a curved spacetime background.\footnote{While this argument can be made in compelling fashion at the level of theory virtues (e.g.\ simplicity, coherence, predictive novelty, etc.) \cite{Kuhn1981-KUHOVJ, Schindler2018-SCHTVI-5}, one can also imagine making such an argument from the perspective of the meta-empirical arguments given in \cite{Dawid2013-DAWSTA}.} At that point, it would be difficult to argue that other inflationary models should be taken as serious competitors.
-This scenario would also be ideal for pursuing further questions in cosmology or high energy particle physics given that many of the various couplings and interactions with other particles are already known quantities.
+Higgs inflation with a non-minimal coupling would be strikingly cohesive with the Standard Model of particle physics, and the only new physics required by such a scenario would be that which is already expected as a natural consequence of renormalizing scalar fields in a curved spacetime background.\footnote{While this argument can be made in compelling fashion at the level of theory virtues (e.g.\ simplicity, coherence, predictive novelty, etc.)\ \cite{Kuhn1981-KUHOVJ, Schindler2018-SCHTVI-5}, one can also imagine making such an argument from the perspective of the meta-empirical arguments given in \cite{Dawid2013-DAWSTA}.} At that point, it would be difficult to argue that other inflationary models should be taken as serious competitors.\footnote{Higgs inflation with a non-minimal coupling is also closely related to Starobinsky inflation, another model with strong theoretical motivations.
+See \cite{Martin:2013tda} for detailed discussion.} This scenario would also be ideal for pursuing further questions in cosmology or high energy particle physics given that many of the various couplings and interactions with other particles are already known quantities.